NyaaCat/RPGItems-reloaded/README.md

 **RPGitem 3.6 now depends on [NyaaCore](https://github.com/NyaaCat/NyaaCore) to work!
 See [Installation](https://github.com/NyaaCat/RPGitems-reloaded/wiki/Get-Started:-Installation) for detail.**

-The development branch is `1.13.2` version 3.7.
+The develop branch is `1.13.2` version 3.7.

 The main branch is `1.13.2` version 3.6 and is *in beta*.
 It *should* be fully compatible with **Spigot/Paper 1.13.2**.

 The stable branch is `1.11` version 3.5 compatibles with **Spigot 1.11 ~ 1.12.x** and the work is focused on fixing bugs and compatibility issues resolving.
 It *will not* port to 1.13 but it should work (with some minor issue).
 Old branches (1.7 ~ 1.10, 1.12, 1.13, 1.13.1) are no longer maintained.
 Critical bug fix (e.g. item duplication) may be backported upon request (by opening a issue).
 Backport PR is welcomed.

 All builds can be found in the [Releases Page](https://github.com/NyaaCat/RPGItems-reloaded/releases).